-Gynecology and Minimally Invasive Therapy (GMIT) is the official peer-reviewed publication of The Asia-Pacific Association for Gynecologic Endoscopy and Minimally Invasive Therapy (APAGE).
+Gynecology and Minimally Invasive Therapy (GMIT) is the official peer-reviewed publication of The Asia-Pacific Association for Gynecologic Endoscopy and Minimally Invasive Therapy (APAGE), Japan Society of Gynecologic and Obstetric Endoscopy and Minimally Invasive Therapy (JSGEO) and Taiwan Association of Minimally Invasive Gynecology(TAMIG).
 It is published quarterly by Elsevier.
 The Journal aims to publish original research and review papers on minimally invasive therapies in women's health and related scientific fields of study.
 Manuscripts on clinical, laboratory, educational and social research in the relevant fields are eligible for consideration.
 Manuscripts that are clearly in the fields of obstetrics and prenatal diagnosis will be rejected immediately.

 While editorials tend to be invited by the Editorial Office, authors are welcome to submit reviews, original research articles, short communications on instruments and techniques, case reports, clinical images, and letters to the editor for consideration.